-The Society for Renaissance Studies intends to make a grant of up to £1,500 support a conference or colloquium within the field of Renaissance studies, planned for calendar year 1 January - 31 December, following the June 30 deadline and held in the United Kingdom or the Republic of Ireland.
+The Society for Renaissance Studies intends to make a grant of up to £1,500 support a conference or colloquium within the field of Renaissance studies, planned for academic year 1 August - 31 July, following the 1 April deadline and held in the United Kingdom or the Republic of Ireland.
 The awards will be made to the conference organizers to provide assistance with organizational support and/or the travel and subsistence costs of certain participants, including postgraduate students.

 Ordinarily, we will not award both a major conference grant and a small conference grant for the same event, but we will automatically consider relevant costs from a major for a small conference grant (i.e. postgraduate bursaries).
 You may wish to consider this in how you frame your expenses.

 The grants are deliberately intended to complement the MHRA Conference Grant Scheme for SRS field of interest.
 The main purpose of any conference or colloquium supported will be the dissemination of research.
 The overriding criterion for an award will be the perceived academic value of the meeting, in competition with others.